tbepler/dream-in-vivo-tf-binding-prediction-conference-round/README.md

 pip install pyBigWig synapseclient
 ```

-RECOMMENDED: add floatX=float32 to your .theanorc file
+recommended: add floatX=float32 to your .theanorc file

 #### Data setup and preprocessing
 Move the raw data into data/raw/\* or download the raw data from synapse using